Nobel-winning author Toni Morrison dead at 88

 In honoring her with its literature prize in 1993, the Nobel organization said Morrison’s novels were “characterized by visionary force and poetic import” while giving “life to an essential aspect of American reality.”

-Morrison was 39 years old when her first novel, “The Bluest Eyes” (1970) about a black girl who wanted blue eyes, was published.
+Morrison was 39 years old when her first novel, “The Bluest Eye” (1970) about a black girl who wanted blue eyes, was published.
 After working as an editor at a publishing house, she told panel discussion in 2016 that she wanted to “write the book that I really and truly wanted to read.”

 “I read all the time but I was never in those books,” she said.
 “Or if I was, it was as a joke, or as some anecdote that explained something about the main character without the main character looking like me.”